Browse by Medical Category

 The thoracic outlet may also become compressed in an area below the pectoralis minor muscle (a thin, triangular muscle located in the upper chest) and just under the shoulder.
 This is known as pectoralis minor syndrome.
 In our experience, this occurs in less than half of our patients.
 When this is present, it may require an additional surgical procedure performed through a 2-inch incision in the armpit.
 This is a less extensive procedure than rib removal, and it is typically done on an outpatient basis.

-To schedule an appointment or to refer a patient, please call 617-643-8727.
-Our new patient process can assist you with more information on becoming a new patient of the thoracic surgery department.
-Our nurse coordinator will answer any questions that you may have and help schedule an appointment.
-Our coordinator will also assist with scheduling any necessary tests or procedures needed for your appointment, if necessary.
+To schedule an appointment or to refer a patient, please call 617-643-8727 or learn more about our new patient process.
+This process will provide you with more information on becoming a new patient of the thoracic outlet syndrome program in the Division of Thoracic Surgery.
+Also, this process will allow us to assist with scheduling and any tests or procedures needed for your appointment, if necessary.

 Making the correct diagnosis is the key to successfully treating thoracic outlet syndrome.
 Our research efforts have focused on improving diagnostic techniques.
 In collaboration with the Mass General Department of Radiology, our researchers have developed unique protocols for MRI and CT scans in diagnosing TOS.
 Our team has developed two new evaluation strategies that build upon the standard MRI and CT technologies.
 We recalibrated each technology to develop images that are more detailed than previously available, providing a more accurate diagnosis.

 Mass General is consistently ranked among the best hospitals in the country by U.S. News & World Report.
 Our ranking is based on our quality of care, patient safety and reputation in 16 different specialties.
 Our commitment to excellence means that we work to ensure that you receive the best care at all points during your visit.
 Patients of the Thoracic Outlet Syndrome Program at Mass General can benefit from shared expertise, leading research, and our commitment to quality and excellence.